Solo travel to London on a budget. Does it sound impossible?

 Feel London at a different pace.
 Walk the Victoria and Albert Embankment from the Houses of Parliament to the Millennium Bridge and you'll enjoy London at a more relaxed pace while seeing some of the major sights.

 Take in the street art.
 London has lots of great street art and many famous street artists.
 Here's a free street art and graffiti tour.

 Window shopping.
 There are many places to shop in London but I love to go to Covent Garden for some unique shopping.
 While there, wander the West End theater district to see the range of plays.
 It's a sight unto itself.

 Go to the best bookshops in town.
 Stop into Daunt Books on Marylebone High Street and check out the travel section for which they're famous.

 Go to the parks.
 There are a number of lovely parks in London.
 Hyde Park is famous for Speaker's Corner which is often entertaining if not thought-provoking.
 Here's a list that's sorted according to park locations in the city.

 The Scoop.
-In the summer, The Scoop amphiteater, which is beside City Hall, close to Tower Bridge offers live music, plays, film screenings almost every evening.
+In the summer, The Scoop amphiteater, which is beside City Hall, close to Tower Bridge, offers live music, plays, or film screenings almost every evening.
+FREE

 Need a computer?
 If you need access to a computer you can go to any of the libraries and get it free.